 Hephaestus and Aphrodite

 After her birth, Aphrodite was a hot commodity.
-She was not only a goddess new to town, but she set a new standard to beauty.
+She was not only a goddess new to town, but she set a new standard for beauty.

 That’s right: Hera, in all her cow-eyed beauty, had some serious competition.